List of OnePlus products: OnePlus Nord

-The OnePlus Nord was unveiled on July 21, 2020, and released on August 4 in Europe and India.
+The first OnePlus Nord was unveiled on July 21, 2020, and released on August 4 in Europe and India.
 The Nord is the first midrange smartphone from OnePlus since the OnePlus X. It supports Warp Charge 30T.
 Additionally, the Nord has a single loudspeaker in place of the 8 and 8 Pro's stereo loudspeakers.
 The Nord has a display cutout in the upper left hand corner like the 8 and 8 Pro, which is elongated to accommodate the dual front-facing cameras.
 It uses a Fluid AMOLED display with a 1080p 20:9 resolution, HDR10+ support and 90 Hz refresh rate like the 8, with a smaller 6.44-inch screen and a flat display.

 The Nord is powered by the Snapdragon 765G, Adreno 620 GPU and supports 5G.
 Battery capacity is at 4115 mAh.
 It is available in three non-expandable storage configurations, one being exclusive to the Indian market.
 The camera array consists of a 48 MP wide sensor, an 8 MP ultrawide sensor, a 5 MP depth sensor, and a 2 MP macro sensor.
 The front has a 32 MP wide sensor and an 8 MP ultrawide sensor.
 Facial recognition and an optical in-display fingerprint scanner are present as well.
 It is available in Blue Marble and Gray Onyx, and ships with Android 10 and OxygenOS 10.5 pre-installed.